 36 Must See Places in New York

 New York, New York!
 A city so nice they named it twice.
-It can be hard to narrow down the must see places in New York is that it’s the biggest city in America!
+It can be hard to narrow down the must see places in New York is that it’s the biggest city in America.
+Also since New York City is one of the most iconic and diverse cities in the world.
 NYC boasts a certain hustle and bustle energy.
-Some people love it, some people don’t – but everyone can agree on the fact that there is no place quite like New York City.
-I was born and raised 30 minutes from the city and visited “The City” (as locals call it) with my family almost every weekend.
-So this my friends, was written by a local!
+Some people love it, other people don’t – but everyone can agree on the fact that there is no place quite like New York City.
+I was born and raised 45 minutes from Manhattan and visited “The City” (as locals call it) with my family almost every month.
+So this my friends, was written by a local.

 Best Time to Visit New York

-Whether you’re looking for autumn vibes, a Christmas wonderland, or summer in the city – New York offers it all!
-Depending on what type of experience you want will determine the month you should visit New York.
+Whether you’re looking for autumn vibes, a Christmas wonderland, or summer in the city – New York offers it all.
 In my opinion, I would choose May/June or September October November for the most temperant weather and beautiful fall foliage at the end of October.
-Finally, if you love the holidays then you’ll want to visit in December for the most magical place to celebrate Christmas in the states.

 While all opinions and recommendations are always my own, my content on this blog post may contain affiliate links for hotels I’ve traveled to, tours I’ve completed, and products I recommend.
 This means I get a small commission if you book a stay or purchase a product after clicking one of these links.
 As always, I am so thankful for your support and will continue to share the best properties, things to do, and items I love!